20 Quick and Easy Team Building Activities Your Employees Will Love (+How to Play)

 TIME: More than 1 hour

-TOOLS: Mobile phones, pen and paper.
+TOOLS: Mobile phones, pens, and paper.

-These activities can range from taking selfies with strangers, quiz up questions about the company, preparing a dish with ingredients available in the break room.
-You can also design a treasure hunt which you can space around the area near your office.
+These activities can range from taking selfies with strangers, quiz questions about the company, preparing a dish with ingredients available in the break room.
+You can also design a treasure hunt that you can space around the area near your office.

 RESULT: Scavenger hunts are a great and effective way to get people to interact and collaborate.
 It encourages people to think of creative ways and to think “outside the box.”

-OBJECTIVE: This simple team building exercise instills qualities like leadership, communication, collaboration and problem solving skills.
+OBJECTIVE: This simple team-building exercise instills qualities like leadership, communication, collaboration, and problem-solving skills.